 Students in 3rd-7th grades attend Sinai Temple Religious School in addition to Hebrew School.
 On Sunday mornings, following Hebrew, they regroup with their grade level class.
 In this environment, they continue learning based on the strands from the Primary Grades.
 The four of the five strands are History and Bible, Prayer and Understanding God, Holidays and Symbols and Middot and Mitzvot (values and commandments).
-Please see the Family Handbook for grade specific information – please contact email@example.com for a copy.
+Please see the Parent Handbook for grade specific information – please contact email@example.com for a copy.

 Hebrew High: Eighth & Ninth Grade